ihmc-scale/act-up-model/README.md

 * `generate-raw-data-p`, a generalized Boolean corresponding to the value provided under the similiar tag by the reasoner; again I don't understand this, but presume being just a Boolean it is unlikely to change.

-The value returned by `scale:model-function` will be converted to JSON and written back on the TCP stream to the reasoner.
+The value returned by `scale:run-model` will be converted to JSON and written back on the TCP stream to the reasoner.
-As the output format appears still to be in flux, for now it is recommended that `scale:model-function` simply return a string; we'll update this when things become clearer.
+As the output format appears still to be in flux, for now it is recommended that `scale:run-model` simply return a string; we'll update this when things become clearer.

 The `parameters` is an a-list mapping parameter names to p-lists.
 The parameter names are provided as keywords.
 The p-lists map attributes of the parameter to values.
 Thus, you can get the `:value` of the `:noise` parameter by doing